 The trickiest part is arguably the balance between launch angle and spin.

 While precision does account, having the correct equipment also matters.
-Modern clubs that are designed for distance, especially drivers, incorporate some form of technologies to decrease spin rate.
-Also, there are golf balls that are also designed to produce less spin.
+Modern clubs designed for distance, especially drivers, incorporate technology to decrease the spin rate.
+Also, there are golf balls designed to produce less spin.

-Launch angle will be a more complicated discussion, and so we will discuss it in the next question.
+The launch angle will be more complicated, so we will discuss it in the next question.

 This is a very tough question to answer.

-The basic idea is, the slower your swing speed, the higher the launch angle you should aim.
-Having a club with higher loft will help to achieve this, although you can also do it manually by changing your address.
+The basic idea is the slower your swing speed, the higher the launch angle you should aim.
+Having a club with a higher loft will help achieve this, although you can also do it manually by changing your address.

-According to a research by Trackman, the average driver launch angle in the PGA Tour is 10.9 degrees.
-Now, most of PGA tour players have a swing speed of 120 mph and above, and able to produce a 300-yard drive.
+According to research by Trackman, the average driver launch angle in the PGA Tour is 10.9 degrees.
+Now, most PGA tour players have a swing speed of 120 mph and above and can produce a 300-yard drive.

-Expert amateur golfers with 5 handicap and below should look for 11.2-degree launch angle, with the assumption that they can produce 110-120 mph of swing speed.
+Expert amateur golfers with 5 handicap and below should look for an 11.2-degree launch angle, assuming that they can produce 110-120 mph of swing speed.

-For the average golfer with around 105 mph of clubhead speed, the ideal launch angle is 14.5 degrees, with around 2,800 RPM of spin rate.
+For the average golfer with around 105 mph of clubhead speed, the ideal launch angle is 14.5 degrees, with approximately 2,800 RPM of spin rate.